sait-wbdv/assessments/cpnt260/final/README.md

 ### Contact Us

-### Registration Form

-### Login Form
+### Login and Registration Form

-## General
+## General Requirements
-- All code must validate;
-- Nav must include a logo (can be an icon font, formatted text or similar graphic);
-- Must include at least two social icons of your choice;
-- Site must be responsive;
-- This portfolio does not have to be tech or programming based.
-It can be based on hobbies, past career work, etc. You will not be marked on the content itself, only the code and design principles used to present it.

 ## Submission Requirements
+- Push this assignment to a repo named `cpnt260-final`.

-Please zip all files required for the site to operate and upload to Brightspace.
-Also, push this assignment to your `wbdv-assignments` repo to the directory `cpnt260/final`.
+- ZIP all files required for the site to operate and upload to Brightspace.
+- Leave a link to your GitHub repo as a comment in your Brightspace submission.

 ## Marking Rubric
 This project will be marked out of a total of 35 points.
 5 points will be given to each of the following: